nickhodge/BoxKite.Twitter/README.md

 ## Version News

+1.0.6 (and 1.0.5) Fixes/Implements:
+* Adding support for latest Portable HTTPClient
+* Adding more Rx in many places to make life easier
+* Fixed bug where gzip compression on the HTTP Stream (for userstreams) didn't flush tweets from the server-side.
+* various small bugs found in tweet backfills, found when testing with a fresh account

 1.0.4 Fixes/Implements:
 * As per Twitter: [User IDs moving to 64 bits later in 2013](https://dev.twitter.com/blog/test-accounts-user-ids-greater-32-bits)
 * Note: Using .NET long to hold user_id